Combinatorial model categories are equivalent to presentable quasicategories

 \proclaim Theorem.
-The following relative categories are Dwyer–Kan equivalent. \li Cartesian model categories, left Quillen functors, and left Quillen equivalences. \li Same as the previous item, but additionally required to be simplicial (with simplicial left Quillen functors), or left proper, or both. \li Cartesian closed presentable quasicategories.
+(See ^!{main theorem cartesian}.)
+The following relative categories are Dwyer–Kan equivalent. \li Cartesian combinatorial model categories, left Quillen functors, and left Quillen equivalences. \li Same as the previous item, but additionally required to be simplicial (with simplicial left Quillen functors), or left proper, or both. \li Cartesian closed presentable quasicategories.